hkrutzer/term_to_json/README.md

 # TermToJson

 Convert many Elixir data types, such as structs and tuples to JSON and back.
-Useful when you want to serialize data but also make it readable to external tools, such as in a SQL database or log file.
+Useful when you want to serialize data but also make it readable or queryable to external tools, such as in a SQL database or log file.

 ## Installation